Web Filter Guidelines

-Our web filter (which processes all web traffic originating from on-campus, as well as web traffic from University managed laptops regardless of location) is configured to block the following categories of website which are considered harmful:
+Our web filter (which processes all web traffic originating from on-campus, as well as web traffic from University managed laptops and mobile devices regardless of location) is configured to block the following categories of website which are considered harmful:

 - Child Abuse Content

 - DNS over HTTPS and DNS over TLS